 Solutions: This course has a NO PHOTOS policy.
-Students are not permitted to take pictures of work done in class by the professors including exams and hand in assignments.
+Students are not permitted to take pictures of work done in class by the professors.
 Official solutions to the assignment problems will be made available on OWL after the relevant material is covered by all sections.